 The implementation of unique gemstones became the signature of early Australian jewelers and McArthur's pieces hold to that tradition.

 Based in London, in 2007, the alumna of Central St. Martins College of Art and Design established her company, Melissa McArthur Jewellery.

 McArthur's focus is on clean, understated structures offset with stunning gemstones she sources from India.
 She incorporates everything from diamonds, pearls, turquoise, and amethyst to several variations of quartz including green, pink, smoky, and lemon.

-I love the implementation of pastel, muted and dark colors, the iridescence of mother of pearl, and the luscious, single droplets or cluster of gemstones.
 Her jewelry is another sublime example of the completeness of simplicity and subtlety.
 The jewelry is elegant, and feminine with lots of fluid and striking color.